 What do Grand Rapids and Washington D.C. have in common?
 They are both home to outdoor sculptural works by world-renowned artist Maya Lin.

 Lin was relatively unknown at the age of 21 when her design was chosen for the Vietnam Veterans Memorial in Washington D.C.
-Since then, she has continued to create critically-acclaimed works around the world, including Ecliptic in Rosa Parks Circle, right in downtown Grand Rapids.
+Since then, she has continued to create critically-acclaimed works around the world, including Ecliptic at our very own Rosa Parks Circle.
 Created in 2001, the landmark underwent construction and restoration in 2021-22 as part of a $3 million project to address the decades of wear and tear that have taken their toll on the art piece.

 The Grand Rapids Art Museum (GRAM) honored the artist and her work in 2019 by hosting a large sculpture exhibit of Lin’s works titled Maya Lin: Flow, including two of Lin's works that were inspired by West Michigan’s landscape and were created expressly for the exhibit.